For hospitality operators & designers

 03

-Precision Commissioning
+Precision commissioning

 On-site installation oversight, system calibration and final tuning.
 We stay until the venue sounds exactly as intended, and we hand over a system the operators can actually use.